 The best diet is to keep two simple concepts in mind.
 There is a concentration of a core group of foods that ought to be 80% of your diet and the TOTAL exclusion of bad foods.
 Forget the “in moderation” concept.
 There is no such thing.
 People will eat junk food on impulse then they have to eat a sustainable meal just to feel satisfied.
 That is how you accumulate more calories than you need and not to mention substances that are not good for your health.

 Stop trying to figure out convoluted diagrams of what to eat, when to eat, how much to eat, point systems, and ridiculous food combos.
+It is all about total daily caloric intake.
+Too much food equals to many calories.
 Just focus on the CORE and the EXCLUSION.

 WHERE TO FIND GOOD FOOD:

 The Second Component to Good Health – Exercise

 EXERCISE – CARDIO and WEIGHTS:

 Running is a step up and believe it or not a slow jog over a sustained period of time is more beneficial that trying to run some ridiculously fast mile.
 Even walking a brisk five miles has the same affect.
 Then do light weighs for 15 or so minutes 12 to 15 days a month.
 This keeps me below my max BMI (Body Mass Index) with plenty of energy to spare.

 Then at the end of the month I add up all the days I worked out and divide by the number of days in the month (times 100 to get percent) to get the amount of time that I exercised in percent.
 I aim for, and for the most part hit 80% every month year round.
 I add up the months each year for comparisons.
 I have averaged 84% over the last five years.
 That means I work out approximately 306 days a year out of 365 days.
 I hit the distribution I was aiming for under the 80/20 rule.